 To further support our finding, we explore how business relationships with misinformation websites have been affected based on their popularity.
 As a case study, we focus on Google, the most popular ad network~\cite{papadogiannakis2023pooling}.
-We group misinformation websites into equal-sized buckets based on their network traffic, expressed in monthly visits during January 2024.
-As in previous figures, to increase our confidence on the validity of these business relationships, we cross-reference these accounts with those that Google reports in their \sellersjson and only report those accounts that match.
-That is, we only study advertising accounts that Google agrees are valid within their ad system.
-We then compute the difference in the misinformation websites that work with these ad networks between December 2021 and January 2024.
-We express this difference as a percentage increase $D = \frac{A-B}{|B|}\cdot 100$, where $A$ (\ie After) is the number of misinformation websites having a direct business relationship with the ad network on 2024/01, while $B$ (\ie Before) is for 2022/01.
-We plot our findings in Figure~\ref{fig:popularityGroups}.
-The major difference in the number of misinformation websites that no longer have a verified account with Google is observed for less popular websites (\ie left-most bar of the plot).
-For example, approximately 96\% of the misinformation websites that are ranked on the bottom 20\% based on their network traffic no longer have a direct business relationship with Google.
-On the other hand, we observe that there is almost no difference for popular misinformation websites (\ie right-most bar of the plot).
+We group misinformation websites into equal-sized buckets based on their monthly traffic in January 2024.
+To validate these business relationships, we cross-reference them with Google's \sellersjson accounts, only reporting those that match.
+We then compute the difference in misinformation websites working with Google between December 2021 and January 2024.
+We express this difference as a percentage decrease $D = \frac{B-A}{|B|}\cdot 100$, where $A$ (\ie After) is the number of misinformation websites having a direct business relationship with Google on 2024/01, and $B$ (\ie Before) is for 2022/01.
+Our findings, shown in Figure~\ref{fig:popularityGroups}, reveal a significant drop in verified accounts for less popular websites (left-most bar of the plot), with 96\% of websites ranked in the bottom 20\% based on traffic, no longer having a contract with Google.
+On the other hand, we observe almost no difference for popular misinformation websites (\ie right-most bar of the plot).
 Thus, we observe a discrepancy on how popular misinformation websites are treated, compared to unpopular ones.